KQM-git/HSRNews/readme.md

 Windows 11: Settings > System > Display > Brightness and Color

 Windows 10: Settings > System > Display > Windows HD Color

+### Game Updates and Improvements Overview

+■2023/11/15

+- Fixes an issue where the system notification "Warp info has been updated" might be triggered by certain actions performed by a Trailblazer.

+- Fixes an issue where certain images are incorrect in messages during the Trailblaze Continuance.

+- Fixes an issue where Huohuo (NPC)'s tail might be erroneously displayed in certain cutscenes during Trailblaze Continuance.

+- Fixes an issue where there is a chance for stage verification failures for certain challenges in "A Foxian Tale of the Haunted."

+- Fixes an issue where treasures might be abnormally displayed after completing the "Pathfinder" game mode in the "Fyxestroll Garden" map.
+Trailblazers who run into this issue can update and log back into the game before returning to the "Chess Ghost" NPC.
+The treasures should be displayed normally then.

 -----